huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ## huggingface-cli scan-cache

 Scanning your cache directory is useful if you want to know which repos you have downloaded and how much space it takes on your disk.
-You can do that from the terminal by running `huggingface-cli scan-cache`:
+You can do that by running `huggingface-cli scan-cache`:

 ```bash
 >>> huggingface-cli scan-cache